allegrastrippoli/sliding-window/README.md

 ## q.py

-A didactic implementation of the one-dimensional algorithm that computes the approximate diameter storing O(log<sub>1+α</sub>R) points.
-Further explanations are available in our slides `geometricOpt.pdf` or in the original paper `paper.pdf`.
+A didactic implementation of the one-dimensional algorithm that computes the approximate diameter storing $O(\log_{1+\alpha} R)$ points.
+Further explanations are available in our slides `geomOpt.pdf` or in the original paper `paper.pdf`.